EstebanForero/parcial-1/README.md

 ### Option 3: Full GitOps Deployment with ArgoCD (Recommended)

-This is the most advanced and recommended method for managing deployments, as it automates the entire process.
+This is the most advanced and recommended method for managing deployments, as it automates the entire process from Git to your cluster.

+**Step 1: Install and Access ArgoCD**
+This is a one-time setup for your Kubernetes cluster.
+If ArgoCD is already installed, you can skip to the next step.

+*   **Install ArgoCD:** Use the official manifest from the ArgoCD project.
+This will install all the necessary components in a new `argocd` namespace.
+    ```bash
+    kubectl create namespace argocd
+    kubectl apply -n argocd -f https://raw.githubusercontent.com/argoproj/argo-cd/stable/manifests/install.yaml
+    ```

+*   **Access the ArgoCD UI:** To log in to the ArgoCD dashboard, you can expose it on your local machine using `port-forward`.
+    ```bash
+    kubectl port-forward svc/argocd-server -n argocd 8080:443
+    ```
+    You can now access the UI by navigating to `https://localhost:8080` in your browser.

+*   **Retrieve the Initial Admin Password:** The initial password is automatically generated and stored in a secret.
+Retrieve it with the following command:
+    ```bash
+    kubectl -n argocd get secret argocd-initial-admin-secret -o jsonpath="{.data.password}" | base64 -d
+    ```
+    Log in to the UI with the username `admin` and the password you just retrieved.

-**Step 1: Clone the Repository**
+**Step 2: Clone the Repository**
 The easiest way to get started is to clone this repository, which contains the pre-configured ArgoCD Application definitions and environment-specific values files.

 ```bash